Signs of Sex Addiction

 - Do you become resentful of other people or obligations when they impinge upon your sexual fantasizing or activities?

-If you answered YES to any of these questions, you should contact Dr. Dye to learn more and find out if sex addiction therapy is right for you.
+If you answered YES to any of these questions, you should contact Dr. Dye to learn more and find out if sex addiction therapy that is safe, private, and confidential is right for you.

 MORE SIGNS OF SEX ADDICTION: